We remember service men who died at war

 April 25th is ANZAC Day, this poem comes from years of work with returned service men and from being a descendant of cannon fodder.

-Feature photo is how they displayed my poem in the regional gallery for some months.
+Feature photo is how they displayed my poem in the regional art gallery for four months.

 CQ 10 – How has war impacted on your family and life?